Estrax/Lambda-School-Day-055-Sprint-Challenge-Node-Express/README.md

 The HTTP status code in the 2xx range.
 For example, 200 for the default `success`, 201 for `created` or 202 for `accepted`.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+We can split our code to the number of files, each containing a part of application - e.g. router, controller, model, etc. Then we just need to import them in the appropriate files, e.g. in the app index file.

 ## Project Setup